-3.13.1 Revocation or alteration of resolutions A notice of motion for the revocation or alteration of all or part of a previous resolution of the local authority is to be given to the chief executive by the member intending to move such a motion.
+3.13.1 Revocation or alteration of resolutions

+A notice of motion for the revocation or alteration of all or part of a previous resolution of the local authority is to be given to the Chief Executive by the member intending to move such a motion.

-- (a) Such notice is to set out: - (i) The resolution or part thereof which it is proposed to revoke or alter; - (ii) The meeting date when it was passed; and - (iii) The motion, if any, that is intended to be moved in substitution thereof. - (b) Such notice is to be given to the chief executive at least seven clear working days before the meeting at which it is proposed to consider such a motion and is to be signed by not less than one third of the members of the local authority, including vacancies. - (c) The chief executive must then give members at least five clear working days notice in writing of the intended motion and of the meeting at which it is proposed to move such. - 3.13.2 Restrictions on action to be taken on previous resolution Where a notice of motion has been given in terms of Standing Order 3.13.1, no action which is irreversible may be taken under the resolution which is proposed for revocation or alteration until the proposed notice of motion has been dealt with by the local authority, provided that if, in the opinion of the chairperson the practical effect of the delay would be equivalent to a revocation of the resolution.
+- (a) Such notice is to set out: - (i) The resolution or part thereof which it is proposed to revoke or alter; - (ii) The meeting date when it was passed; and - (iii) The motion, if any, that is intended to be moved in substitution thereof. - (b) Such notice is to be given to the Chief Executive at least seven clear working days before the meeting at which it is proposed to consider such a motion and is to be signed by not less than one third of the members of the local authority, including vacancies. - (c) The Chief Executive must then give members at least five clear working days notice in writing of the intended motion and of the meeting at which it is proposed to move such.

+3.13.2 Restrictions on action to be taken on previous resolution then, in either case, action may be taken as though no such notice of the chief executive has been given or signed.

+Where a notice of motion has been given in terms of Standing Order 3.13.1, no action which is irreversible may be taken under the resolution which is proposed for revocation or alteration until the proposed notice of motion has been dealt with by the local authority, provided that if, in the opinion of the chairperson: